rayterrill/AzureADADALv1Example/README.md

   * Make sure the Type is "Web", and enter the web location for your web application (or http://localhost/ for testing).
 Make sure your Redirect URI has a trailing slash.
   * Scroll down, and check the ID tokens page checkbox under Implicit grant, and click Save.
   * Navigate back to the Overview page, and copy the "Application (client) ID".
-  * Open the js/app.js file in the clone directory, and populate the tenant name (YOURDOMAIN.onmicrosoft.com), as well as the clientId you copied above.
+3. Open the js/app.js file in the clone directory, and populate the tenant name (YOURDOMAIN.onmicrosoft.com), as well as the clientId you copied above.
 Save the file.
-  * Run the code.
-Clicking the Login link in the upper right should allow you to sign in.
+4. Run the code.
+If you're already logged in, you should go straight to the homepage.
+If not, you'll be immediately redirected into the login workflow.